-AP-75 Barriers to affordable housing - 91.220(j) Introduction:
+AP-75 Barriers to affordable housing - 91.220(j)

+Introduction:

 The City has addressed the barriers to affordable housing under the Market Analysis and Strategic Plan sections of the Consolidated Plan.
 There is a limited supply of housing units at all levels of the market and a low vacancy rate exacerbates the issue.
 In addition, our extensive student population creates a significant impact on Burlington's housing market.
 Over the years, many traditional single-family homes have been converted to student housing to accommodate the market, creating both an impact on the cost of housing and the change in neighborhoods.
 Burlington has a significantly higher percentage of renters and the cost of rent is increasing at a higher rate.
-Not only is the cost of housing high and the availability low, but the condition of the City's housing is noted as the 7th oldest housing stock in the nation.
-Public policies that are controlled at the local level which impact the cost of housing include policies on historic preservation and lead safe paint practices.
+Not only is the cost of housing stock in the nation.
+Public policies that are controlled at the local level which impact the cost of housing include policies on historic preservation and lead-based paint safety practices.
 These homes need energy efficient upgrades, lead-based paint hazard reduction, and other rehabilitation to make them safe, affordable and sustainable over the long term.
 The cost of housing is also impacted by accessibility and fire safety public policies.
 In conjunction with planBTV and the Housing Action Plan, these concerns will be examined in order to facilitate infill development and diversified housing options in the City and especially in the downtown area.